CLASSES AND FELLOWSHIP GROUPS

 JUSTICE IS WHAT LOVE LOOKS LIKE IN PUBLIC

 These famous words, attributed to scholar and activist Cornel West, remain just as true today as when he first uttered them.
-In that same spirit, Lincoln / Lancaster County’s new justice ministry organization, Justice in Action, aims to “love our neighbors” by taking direct and tangible action to eradicate injustices in our community.
+In that same spirit, we aimn to put love into action by working for the common good.

 We hope you will want to be part of the work to make this world – and our community – a better place for all.